Home > Speed Camera Types > Gatso Speed Camera

 Gatso Speed Cameras Explained

-Since the introduction of speed cameras on Britain's roads in 1992, it's the Gatsometer BV speed camera which has become the most commonly used camera on the UK's roads.
-Though some counties such as Northamptonshire and Hampshire favour Truvelo cameras instead.
+Since the introduction of speed cameras on Britain's roads in 1992, it is the Gatsometer BV speed camera which has become the most commonly used speed camera on UK roads.
+Though some counties such as Northamptonshire and Hampshire favour Truvelo speed cameras instead.
 Plus, Norfolk have recently changed a number of their old Gatso cameras for the new Truvelo D-Cam.

 Back in 1992 when Gatsos and other speed cameras were first introduced they were all painted grey, then a change in the law in 2001 saw all speed or "safety" cameras change to be painted bright yellow to ensure visibility at the roadside.

-New digital Gatso speed cameras were introduced onto the UK's roads in 2007.
-These new Gatso cameras are considerable larger than original Gatsometer's and are now completely digital, eliminating the need for film to be retrieved by the Police/camera operator.
-This means the new digital Gatsometer will no longer run out of film so they will always be active.
+Digital Gatso speed cameras were introduced on UK's roads in 2007.
+These Gatso safety cameras are considerable larger than original Gatsometer's and are now completely digital, eliminating the need for film to be retrieved by the Police/camera operator.
+This means the digital Gatsometer will no longer run out of film so they will always be active.

-Like the original Gatso, the new digital Gatso is rear-facing and uses radar technology, so if you are using a radar detector you will detect these speed cameras.
+Like the original Gatso safety cameras, the digital Gatso are rear-facing and use radar technology, so if you are using a radar detector you will detect these speed cameras.
 You will also be alerted to these Gatsos using a GPS speed camera detector.

 How do Gatso speed cameras work?